arrow

 8. Do Snowbird tourists need travel insurance?

-Often health insurance from a home country will not cover Snowbirds while they are traveling in a different country.
-If they are in a country with high medical costs such as the US, they should consider purchasing international travel insurance in case they should need any medical care.
-The travel health insurance for Canadian Snowbird tourists will help defray costs and also often has many travel benefits (trip delay, trip interruption, baggage loss) that will also assist a traveler in getting back on track with their trip.
+Often, health insurance from a home country will not cover Snowbirds while traveling abroad.
+If visiting a country with high medical costs such as the US, travelers should consider purchasing international travel insurance.
+Travel health insurance for Canadian Snowbird tourists helps defray medical costs and often includes additional travel benefits like trip delay, trip interruption, and baggage loss, assisting travelers in staying on track during their trip.

 9. How much travel insurance do Snowbird travelers need?

-The maximum of the health insurance for Snowbird travelers will depend on where they are going.
-For example, if they are headed to Europe or the Philippines, $50,000 may be enough for your trip.
-If they are going to the US, you may opt for a much higher maximum ($500,0000 or $1 million) if possible due to the higher potential cost of health insurance for Canadian snowbirds.
+The maximum coverage of health insurance for Snowbird travelers depends on the destination.
+For example, $50,000 may be sufficient for trips to Europe or the Philippines.
+For travel to the US, consider a much higher maximum ($500,000 or $1 million) due to the higher potential cost of health insurance for Canadian snowbirds.

 Some important tips for Canadian snowbird